endre-borcsok/RatesList/README.md

 RatesList is a Forex tracker Android application in which I test certain Android development techniques.

-The app calculates the value of EUR for a few selected foreign currenciens based on the given amount and the lates exchange rate.
+The app calculates the value of EUR for a few selected foreign currenciens based on the given amount and the latest exchange rate.

 To see the exchange rates of the last few days, select 2 currencies from the list.